NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

         nvq++ --target fermioniq --fermioniq-remote-config <remote_config_id> src.cpp ...

-    For a comprehensive list of all remote configurations, please consult with Fermioniq.
+    For a comprehensive list of all remote configurations, please contact Fermioniq directly.

     When your organization requires you to define a project id, you have to specify the project id during compilation.